 Meetings are open to the public.
 Members of the Amherst Human Rights Commission meet from 6:30 p.m. - 8:30 p.m. on the third Thursday of every month.
 Meetings are held at the Bangs Community Center in the South Meeting Room 101 (located on the first floor).

-Winter/Spring meetings were set for Jan 17, February 21, , March 21st and April 18thall at 6 pm (note time change) at Bangs Community Center
+Winter/Spring meetings were set for Jan 17, February 21, , March 21st and April 18th, all at 6 pm (note time change) at Bangs Community Center

 _________________________________________________________________________________